Dhruv-Paghdal/Dhruv-Paghdal/README.md

 Web Developer and Designer
 --------------------------

 I am pursuing my bachelor's in Information and Technology feild with LDRP-ITR.
 I love to learn new codes, new technology and new projects.
 I am also fond of swimming and reading books.
-I have learned many languages like:- Programming(C, C++, Core JAVA, Python-3).
+I have learned many languages like:-
+Programming(C, C++, Core JAVA, Python-3).
 Web Development(HTML-5, CSS-3 and Bootstrap).
 Scripting(JavaScript, PHP).
 Framework(React JS, Node JS, Express JS) DataBase(MySql, Oracle, Mongoo DB).
-Blogging(Blogger, Google Analystic, Content Writing) Apart form learning these languages, I had also created many projects in these language.
+Blogging(Blogger, Google Analystic, Content Writing).
+Apart form learning these languages, I had also created many projects in these language.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [Here](http://dhruv-paghdal.github.io/dhruv)